 There is reportedly a Mold-A-Rama at the Nashville Tennessee branch of the store, too.
 That machine made red guitars when the Novelties Lounge portion of the store opened in 2012.

 This sample was harvested on November 28, 2015 – the second day of operation.

 UPDATE: NOVEMBER 2016: The truck mold was so big that the machine kept malfunctioning, creating toys that didn’t have enough plastic.
 In 2016 the store replaced the mold with a smaller truck that has a better success rate.
-They also changed the faceplate of the machine to remove the Mold-A-Rama name, as shown in the “2016 photos” below.
+They also changed the faceplate of the machine to change the Mold-A-Rama name to Wax-O-Matic, as shown in the “2016 photos” below.
 The new version was purchased on November 26, 2016.

 Side-by-side comparisons (2016 version on left)